-The favorable development within the Company's catastrophe unit of \$184.4 million in 2009 was principally attributable to a reduction in ultimate net losses associated with the 2008 hurricanes, Gustav and Ike (\$44.7 million); the 2005 hurricanes, Katrina, Rita and Wilma (\$25.5 million); the 2007 European windstorm Kyrill (\$16.7 million); the 2007 California wildfires (\$14.1 million); the 2007 flooding in the U.K. (\$14.6 million); and the 2004 hurricanes, knamen (\$11.3 million) and use to better than expected reported claims activity, and with respect of the 2004 and 2005 hurricanes, the adoption of a new actuarial technique using reported loss development factors to estimate the ultimate losses for these events.
+The favorable development within the Company's catastrophe unit of \$184.4 million in 2009 was principally attributable to a reduction in ultimate net losses associated with the 2008 hurricanes, Gustav and Ike (\$44.7 million); the 2005 hurricanes, Katrina, Rita and Wilma (\$25.5 million); the 2007 European windstorm Kyrill (\$16.7 million); the 2007 California wildfires (\$14.1 million); the 2007 flooding in the U.K. (\$14.6 million); and the 2004 hurricanes, Charley, Frances, Ivan and Jeanne (\$11.3 million), due to better than expected reported claims activity, and with respect of the 2004 and 2005 hurricanes, the adoption of a new actuarial technique using reported loss development factors to estimate the ultimate losses for these events.
 The remaining favorable development within the Company's catastrophe unit was due to a reduction of ultimate net losses on a variety of smaller catastrophes such as hail storms, winter freezes, floods, fires and tornadoes which occurred during the 2006 through 2008 accident years.
-The favorable development within the Company's specialty reinsurance unit of \$65.1 million in 2009 was principally attributable to lower than expected claims emergence on the 2005 through 2008 underwriting years of \$87.6 million, which was driven by the application of the Company's formulaic actuarial reserving methodology for this business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves, \$10.0 million due to a reduction on one claim on a contract related to the 2005 hurricanes, and partially offset by a \$32.5 million increase in the Company's formulaic actuarial reserving methodology for this business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves.
+The favorable development within the Company's specialty reinsurance unit of \$65.1 million in 2009 was principally attributable to lower than expected claims emergence on the 2005 through 2008 underwriting years of \$87.6 million, which was driven by the application of the Company's formulaic actuarial reserving methodology for this business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves, \$10.0 million in catal paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial is business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves.

-For the year ended December 31, 2008, the prior year favorable development of \$196.9 million included \$18.1 million attributable to the Company's Reinsurance segment and \$8.8 million attributable to the Company's Reinsurance segment and \$8.8 million attributable to the Company's Reinsurance segment, and the Company's personable development on prior years' estimated ultimate claim reserves, principally as a result of a comprehensive review of the Company's expected ultimate net losses associated with the 2005 hurricanes, Katrina, Rita and Wilma.
+For the year ended December 31, 2008, the prior year favorable development of \$196.9 million included \$188.1 million attributable to the Company's Reinsurance segment and \$8.8 million attributable to the Company's Reinsurance segment, the catastrophe reinsurance unit experienced \$131.6 million of favorable development on prior years' estimated ultimate claim reserves, principally as a result of a comprehensive review of the Company's expected ultimate net losses associated with the 2005 hurricanes, Katrina, Rita and Wilma.
 The Company's specialty reinsurance unit, within the Reinsurance segment, and its Insurance segment experienced \$56.5 million and \$8.8 million, respectively, of favorable development in 2008.
 The favorable development within the specialty reinsurance unit and Insurance segment was principally driven by the application of formulaic actuarial reserving methodology for these books of business with the reductions being due to actual paid and reported loss activity being more favorable to date than what was originally anticipated when setting the initial IBNR reserves.